 To motivate our method theoretically we derive consistency and asymptotic normality results in triangular panel designs with unmeasured confounding.
 We assume that the unobserved error term has two components: an idiosyncratic component that is orthogonal to the instrument and an unobserved heterogeneity component that follows a factor structure.
 If we could control for the unobserved factor structure the TSLS would be consistent, but we cannot do so directly.
-Our solution, the synthetic IV, proposes synthetic controls as a way to proxy for the unobserved confounding through interpolation.
-Under signal-to-noise restrictions and weak primitives assumptions we show that the synthetic IV is consistent and asymptotically normal when the number of units and time periods is large.
+Our solution, the SIV, proposes synthetic controls as a way to proxy for the unobserved confounding through interpolation.
+Under signal-to-noise restrictions and weak primitive assumptions we show that the synthetic IV is consistent and asymptotically normal when the number of units and time periods is large.
 Through finite sample bounds we highlight that the proposed estimator might be specially sensitive to the noise level and the weakness of the instrument.
-To account for this we propose empirical checks researchers might want to implement in practice, as well as a 'doubly robust' ensemble estimator that combines the synthetic IV with a projected synthetic IV that partials out the noise.
+To account for this we propose empirical checks researchers might want to implement in practice, as well as a "doubly robust" ensemble estimator that combines the synthetic IV with a projected synthetic IV that partials out the noise.

-We show the applicability of our method in a simulation study and by re-visiting the Syrian refugee crisis example.
+We show the applicability of our method in a simulation study, by studying the Syrian refugee crisis example, and by re-visiting the effect of Chinese imports on US manufacturing employment (Autor et al. (2013), ADH henceforth).
 The simulation study shows that the synthetic IV and ensemble estimators outperform the TSLS with two-way fixed effects in a variety of settings.
-Furthermore, the synthetic IV exhibits close to zero bias in settings with moderate and small levels of noise and unobserved heterogeneity, and the ensemble estimator is shown to be robust in settings with higher noise levels.
+Furthermore, the SIV exhibits close to zero bias in settings with moderate and small levels of noise and unobserved heterogeneity, and the ensemble estimator is shown to be robust in settings with higher noise levels.
 In a study of the coverage of the synthetic IV estimator we find that it is good in cases in which the estimator exhibits small bias.
 Following the theoretical properties and the observed behavior under simulations we recommend that researchers implement three checks (in the spirit of the best practices detailed in Abadie and Vives-i-Bastida (2022)) when using the estimator: (1) ensuring that the instrument is not weak after the debiasing, (2) making sure that the estimator achieves good fit in the pre-treatment period and (3) implementing a back test to ensure the good fit is not due to over-fitting to the idiosyncratic noise.

-In re-visiting the Syrian refugee crisis we find that the while the TSLS with two-way fixed effects exhibits pre-trends, the synthetic IV estimator does not.
-More so, using the synthetic IV estimator yields different results when evaluating some of the main outcomes of interest: while the TSLS estimator cannot reject that there is no effect of immigration on natives' salaried employment, the synthetic IV estimator finds a statistically significant negative effect.
+In our study of the Syrian refugee crisis we find that the while the TSLS with twoway fixed effects exhibits pre-trends, the synthetic IV estimator does not.
+More so, using the SIV estimator yields different results when evaluating some of the main outcomes of interest: while the TSLS estimator cannot reject that there is no effect of immigration on natives' salaried employment, the synthetic IV estimator finds a statistically significant negative effect.
 For example, using TSLS we find that a 1 pp increase in refugee/native ratio is associated with a 0.01 pp increase in native salaried employment for low-skilled men, whereas using SIV shows that it causes a 0.16 pp decrease.
 This implies that for every 100 immigrants that arrived to Turkey, 16 low-skilled natives lost salaried jobs.
 These economically and statistically significant differences in the IV and SIV estimates highlight the role of unobserved confounders in the long-standing debate about the labor market effects of immigrants (Borjas, 2017; Peri and Yasenov, 2019).